Aetherinox/csf-firewall/docs/docs/install/install.md

     If you absolutely must have **CSF** in your main VestaCP top menu, follow the [instructions below](#add-csf-to-vestacp-menu).

     Unfortunately, due to the lack of recent updates from the VestaCP team, this integration may never be corrected, and users will need to access CSF directly via its URL.

+    We have however, provided instructions on how you can get CSF to appear in the top menu, but it involves you re-building VestaCP yourself.
+If you are interested in this patch; [view the instructions below](#add-csf-to-vestacp-menu).

 ??? note "Note: Project Status Unknown"